 The Westwood Collegiate Arts Advanced Program offers an enriched arts education for students with a demonstrated talent in dance, drama, and visual arts.
 Students will attend enriched arts courses alongside their regular academic classes.
 In this milieu, the arts become the focus of a program that develops the creative potential of artistically talented students.
-The goals of the program are to enrich and to accelerate artistic development, to stimulate creativity and original thinking, and to create an enduring respect and passion for learning within a climate of artistic and academic excellence.
-The Westwood Collegiate Arts Advanced Program links with the artistic resources in Metro Winnipeg and surrounding area, maximizing student growth through exposure to the artistic community.
+The goals of the program are to enrich and to accelerate artistic development, to stimulate creativity and original thinking, and to create an enduring respect and passion for learning within a climate of artistic resources in Metro Winnipeg and surrounding area, maximizing student growth through exposure to the artistic community.